-The HSR Act requires parties to give advance notice to the FTC and Department of Justice (DOJ) of any acquisition of voting securities, assets, or non-corporate interests where the value exceeds certain dollar-based size thresholds.
-If the transaction is reportable, the parties cannot close until after a mandatory waiting period (typically thirty days, subject to early termination if the transaction does not present any antitrust issues).
-The waiting period allows the agencies to review the proposed transaction and determine whether it raises antitrust issues that require further investigation.
-Either agency can investigate (although only one agency will do so), and if the investigation is not completed during the initial waiting period, then the waiting period may be extended.
-Ultimately, the investigating agency must decide whether to challenge the transaction (or, potentially, reach a compromise with the parties that addresses the agency’s antitrust concerns but permits the transaction to go forward).
+The HSR Act requires parties to notify the FTC and U.S. Department of Justice (DOJ) before closing on an acquisition of voting securities, assets, or non-corporate interests where the value exceeds certain dollar-based size thresholds.
+If the transaction is reportable, the parties must observe a mandatory waiting period (typically 30 days).
+The waiting period allows the agencies to review the proposed transaction and determine whether the transaction raises antitrust issues that require further investigation.
+Either agency can investigate (although only one agency will do so).
+If the investigation is not completed during the initial waiting period, then the waiting period may be extended.
+Ultimately, the investigating agency must decide whether to challenge the transaction (or, potentially, reach a compromise that addresses the agency’s antitrust concerns but permits the parties to proceed with their transaction).

 Basic Size Tests

-The size thresholds that trigger the reporting obligation, and other dollar-based thresholds in the HSR Act, are adjusted (to reflect annual percentage increases in Gross National Product) each year.
-The most significant effect of the annual indexing is to increase the “size of transaction”1 and “size of persons”2 tests:
+The HSR Act’s dollar-based thresholds (including the size thresholds that trigger the reporting obligation) are adjusted each year to reflect annual percentage increases or decreases in Gross National Product.
+The most significant effect of the annual indexing is on the “size of transaction”1 and “size of persons”2 tests:

-In addition to these basic tests, the HSR Act provides five separate “notification thresholds,” with a new report required before completing an acquisition that would result in crossing the next threshold.
-With the indexing, the notification thresholds will be:
+In addition to these basic tests, the HSR Act provides five separate “notification thresholds.”
+If an acquisition would cause an acquiring person to cross a new threshold, the parties must file HSR notifications before closing their transaction.
+After indexing, the notification thresholds will be:

-- An aggregate total amount of voting securities of the acquired person valued at $188 million or greater but less than $940.1 million;
+- An aggregate total amount of voting securities of the acquired person valued at $202 million or greater but less than $1.0098 billion;

 The increases also affect some of the exemptions from reporting requirements.
-For example, 16 C.F.R. § 802.50 exempts the acquisition of assets located outside the United States “unless the foreign assets the acquiring person would hold as a result of the acquisition generated sales in or into the U.S. exceeding $50 million (as adjusted) during the acquired person's most recent fiscal year” (emphasis added).
-With the most recent adjustment, this exemption applies unless the assets generated sales in or into the U.S. of more than $94 million.
+For example, the “foreign assets” exemption (16 C.F.R. § 802.50) exempts the acquisition of assets located outside the United States “unless the foreign assets the acquiring person would hold as a result of the acquisition generated sales in or into the U.S. exceeding $50 million (as adjusted) during the acquired person's most recent fiscal year” (emphasis added).
+With the most recent adjustment, this exemption applies unless the assets generated sales in or into the U.S. of more than $101 million.

-The HSR filing fees have not increased, but the levels that trigger larger filing fees have increased.
+The HSR filing fees have not changed, but the levels that trigger larger filing fees have increased.

 Civil Penalties for HSR Violations

-Parties who close on a reportable transaction without having filed complete notifications (including all documents required to be included under Item 4(c) and 4(d) of the notification form) and observing the waiting period are subject to civil penalties.
-As of January 28, 2020, the current annually indexed maximum daily penalty is $43,280.
+Parties who close a reportable transaction without filing complete notifications (including all documents required to be included under Items 4(c) and 4(d) of the notification form) and observing the waiting period are subject to civil penalties.
+As of January 6, 2022, the maximum daily penalty is $46,517.

 Interlocking Directorates – Increased Thresholds and Other Issues

-In its January 28 announcement, the FTC also updated the thresholds for the Clayton Act Section 8’s prohibition on interlocking directorates.
-The Act prohibits one person from serving as an officer or director of two competing companies when each company has capital, surplus and undivided profits of more than $38,204,000 for Section 8(a)(1) and competitive sales of more than $3,820,400 for Section 8(a)(2)(A).
-These updated thresholds are effective immediately upon publication.
+On January 24, 2022, the FTC also updated the thresholds for the Clayton Act Section 8’s prohibition on interlocking directorates.
+The Clayton Act prohibits one person from serving as an officer or director of two competing companies when each company has capital, surplus and undivided profits of more than $41,034,000 for Section 8(a)(1) and competitive sales of more than $4,103,400 for Section 8(a)(2)(A).
+These updated thresholds are now in effect.

-1 The test includes the value of all of the voting securities (and certain assets) of the acquired person that the acquiring person will hold after the transaction is complete, including voting securities of the acquired person that the acquiring person already owns.
+1 The test includes the value of all of the voting securities (and certain assets) of the acquired person that the acquiring person will hold after the transaction is complete, including voting securities of the acquired person that the acquiring person owned before the transaction.

 2 “Person” means the ultimate parent of the legal party to a transaction (including all entities controlled by the ultimate parent).